Chaklader/mnist-digit-classifier/NOTE.md

 These newer functions aim to combine the benefits of traditional activations while mitigating their drawbacks.

-## VII.
-Practical Considerations
+## Practical Considerations

 - Initialization: Different activation functions may require different weight initialization strategies
 - Learning rate: The choice of activation function can influence the appropriate learning rate
 - Regularization: Some activations (like ReLU) can have a regularizing effect

-## VIII.
-Conclusion

 Activation functions are essential for enabling neural networks to learn complex, non-linear relationships in data.
 Understanding their properties and impacts is crucial for designing effective neural network architectures and troubleshooting training issues.

-# Output Functions in Neural Networks - Softmax
+## Output Functions in Neural Networks - Softmax

-## I. Introduction to Output Functions
+### Introduction to Output Functions

 Output functions, also known as activation functions for the output layer, determine the final form of a neural network's output.
 They are crucial for mapping the network's computations to the desired output format, especially in classification tasks.

-## II.
-The Softmax Function
+### The Softmax Function

-### A. Definition

 The Softmax function is defined as: